Harmony Labs

 “Trying to fix people is fruitless.
 If you aren’t respectful of where an audience is at and eager to make stuff they want to consume, you’re not making effective organic media.” —Riki Conrey, Principal Scientist, Harmony Labs

-Using media and narrative to build understanding across differences means seeing audiences as they are, not as we wish they were.
-That includes people with values that differ from our own, who make choices that may not look like ours.
+Over the years, this instinct crystallized into an understanding that stories can only build bridges, if we’re able to start with seeing audiences as they are, not as we want them to be.
+This includes people with values different from our own, who make choices that do not resemble our own.
 If our goal is to broaden a base of support or build a coalition, then by definition we are trying to connect with people who don’t already agree with us.

 Story for Narrative Strategy